Ukrainian Railways: Administrative structure

 Since 2014, the Cisdnieper Division of Crimean Railways is no longer under Ukrainian control.

-The territorial railways are further divided into several territorial administrations, usually four or five.
-Such division helps in the assignment of commuter railway lines depending on location.
+In February 2025, the Commission of the Ukrainian Institute of National Memory Noted that "Southwestern" and "Southern Railways" names are propaganda for Russian imperial policy and violate the law.

 Company reform

 Ukrainian Railways suffer from a variety of issues mostly inherited from Soviet times.
 The reforms aim to address these issues in order to improve quality of service, transparency and governance.

 Enactment of the law "On Railway Transport of Ukraine"

 The law seeks to harmonize Ukrainian rail-related legislation with European Union law.
 It sets out the basic requirements, responsibilities and rights of the infrastructure operator, the carrier and the owners of access tracks, rules for infrastructure management, basic requirements for railway rolling stock, and basic activities of railway rolling stock operators.
 The bill also provides for the creation of a system of public administration in the field of railway safety in accordance with the requirements of European Union legislation, the implementation of which is provided by the Association Agreement, which will increase transport safety in conditions of competition in the railway market.
 According to the Ministry of Infrastructure of Ukraine, the law, supported by European experts, serves as a starting point for real reforms in the industry.